Skip to main content

 comment: schema1

 In the same way, having this feature enabled lets SOLE know if the deletion is unintentional.
-If part of your configuration is removed, this will be considered a missing object that hasn't been explicitly marked to be deleted and will cause the SOLE job to fail and thus protects you against data loss.
+If part of your configuration is removed, this will be considered a missing object that has not been explicitly marked to be deleted, which will cause the SOLE job to fail and thus protect you against data loss.

 For example, if you manually remove the configuration above for DATABASE_1, the SOLE job will fail, and you should see some logging like the following: